rancher/docs/content/rancher/v2.x/en/kubernetes-in-rancher/_index.md

 Load Balancers can only handle one IP address per service, which means if you run multiple services in your cluster, you must have a load balancer for each service.
 Running multiples load balancers can be expensive.

-To address this issue, you can set up an Ingress.
+To address this issue, you can set up an ingress.
 Ingress is a controller that sits behind a load balancer.
 When the load balancer receives a request for one of the services running in your cluster, the load balancer passes it to your Ingress.
 Ingress then routes the request to the correct service based on service subdomains or path rules that you've configured.

 For more information, see [Ingress]({{< baseurl >}}/rancher/v2.x/en/kubernetes-in-rancher/load-balancers-and-ingress/ingress).

 ## Service Discovery

 After you expose your cluster to external requests using a load balancer and/or ingress, it's only available by IP address.
-To create a resolveable hostname, you must create a Service Record, which is record that maps a IP address, external hostname, DNS record alias, workloads, or labled pods to a specific hostname.
+To create a resolveable hostname, you must create a service record, which is a record that maps an IP address, external hostname, DNS record alias, workload(s), or labled pods to a specific hostname.

 For more information, see [Service Discovery]({{< baseurl >}}/rancher/v2.x/en/kubernetes-in-rancher/service-discovery).